 For the multi-channel communications APIs of Conversation, a developer might decide to use personal data (such as a personal phone number) as a user handle.
 In that case, the PUT method of the User resource could be used to replace the personal data in the resource, or the DELETE method could be used to simply delete the resource completely.

 If Conversation messages need to be redacted, the corresponding Event resource can be deleted using the DELETE method.

 Note that when a Conversation resource is deleted, it will no longer be available to query via a GET API call.
-If you need this information, you must store it in your own system/database outside of the Nexmo platform.
+If you need this information, you must store it in your own database outside of the Vonage API platform.

-Data held on an individual by Nexmo can be obtained using the following methods:
+Data held on an individual by Vonage can be obtained using the following methods: